-Some believe that the public Blockchain features are "on a collision course with the EU privacy law" and incompatible at a conceptual level with privacy protection principles of the EU General Data Protection Regulation (GDPR).99
+Some believe that the public blockchain features are "on a collision course with the European Union privacy law" and incompatible at a conceptual level with privacy protection principles of the European Union General Data Protection Regulation (GDPR).98

-The GDPR relies on the notion of a "controller" who is responsible for compliance with the GDPR.100 In the current platform economy (with large intermediaries like Google, Amazon, etc.) it would be generally possible to identify the entity that is the controller.
-With a public Blockchain, it would often be no central point of control.
+The GDPR relies on the notion of a "controller" who is responsible for compliance with the GDPR.99 In the current platform economy (with large intermediaries such as Google, Amazon etc.) it would be generally possible to identify the entity that is the controller.
+With a public blockchain, there would often be no central point of control.

 As blockchain technology is set to disrupt existing business models, further consideration is needed on how best to regulate it.
-Without many concrete deployment cases available yet, it is difficult to foretell all impacts that Blockchain may have on society, and therefore what exactly this regulation is likely to look like.
+Without many concrete deployment cases available yet, it is difficult to foretell all impacts that blockchain may have on society, and therefore what exactly this regulation is likely to look like.